-12.19 There are a range of ongoing projects that contribute to the LBAP, such as the management of nature reserves, this section highlights initiatives with specific deliverables in the reporting year.
-Initiatives delivering in 2021/22 that supported the LBAP include:
+- 12.19 There are a range of ongoing projects that contribute to the LBAP, such as the management of nature reserves, this section highlights initiatives with specific deliverables in the reporting year.
+These Include; - Continuing to ensure the Borough SINCs and nature reserves are in positive management. - Continuing to promote volunteer conservation opportunities across borough sites with weekend conservation work parties - Delivering a programme of nature reserve education visits linked the national curriculum - Managing a new SANG site at Sherfield English - Delivering an urban meadow initiative which has seen 30 hectares of former green space managed as meadow

+Initiatives delivering in 2022/23 that supported the LBAP include: